chuckstack/chuckstack.github.io/src-ls/postgres-convention/sample-table-convention.md

 ## Test Transactions

-Below are some sql statements you should be able to successfully execute through the api schema against your newly created entity.
+Below are some sql statements you should be able to successfully execute through the api schema against your newly created chuck-stack concept.

 ```sql
 insert into api.stk_changeme (name, type_uu) values ('test1',(select uu from api.stk_changeme_type limit 1)) returning uu;